Good habits of digital marketers? What are they then?

 Or what about the client who built a brand new website and canned nearly four years of blog posts!
 We’re talking about not just a loss of traffic and losing a wealth of long-tail search terms but also the investment in time, effort and cost into those valuable pieces of writing.

-A traditional old sales and marketing adage is “sell the sizzle, not the steak.”
+A traditional old sales and marketing adage you may have heard is “sell the sizzle, not the steak.”

-What this means is that even if the product is great and has the latest spec, top stats and all the bells and whistles, what differentiates the product or service from everyone else’s is that it brings certain benefits, it provides a solution to a particular problem.
+In a nutshell, sell the benefits of the product not just the product itself.
+Even if the product is great and has the latest spec, top stats and all the bells & whistles, what is it that differentiates the product or service from everyone else’s?
+What are the benefits, and does it provide a solution to a particular problem?

-We recently discussed this subject with a client who sells some very technical equipment.
-We aren’t experts in their field so we don’t understand all the technical specifications of their product, but we asked what the practical applications were and they were happy to give us some examples.
+We recently discussed this particular subject with a client who sells some very sophisticated equipment.
+We aren’t experts in their field so we don’t fully understand all the technical specifications of their product, but we asked what the practical applications were and they were happy to provide us with some real world examples.

-And this is the approach that is a good habit of a digital marketer – all the technical specs are fine but if you can provide a solution to an existing problem then you will resonate with potential customers.
+This exact approach is a good habit of a digital marketer – all the technical specs are fine but if you can provide a solution to an existing problem then you will resonate with potential customers.

-So, this is where a good digital marketing agency will excel – they will mine out the benefits of your product or service and, with clever marketing, sell your sizzle and not just the steak.
+Selling the sizzle and not just the steak is where the best digital marketing agency will excel – they will mine out the benefits of your product or service and, with clever marketing, create digital marketing campaigns that resonate with your audience.

-Of course, your digital marketing agency will specialise in digital marketing.
-But it’s your agency having an understanding of all aspects of the digital and the marketing world that will help you shine as their client.
+Of course, your digital marketing agency should specialise in digital marketing, that should be a given.
+But it’s important that your agency has a truly holistic understanding of all the interconnected aspects of the digital and the marketing world that will help you shine to your clients.

-At Clever Marketing, Surrey, we do graphic design.
-That ends up in print.
-It can be everything from business cards, to flyers and brochures, pitch books and full-on publications, There are trade and exhibition stands, you name it, we print it.
+At Clever Marketing in north-east Hampshire, we create a lot of graphic design.
+That often ends up in print which can be everything from business cards, to flyers and brochures, pitch books and full-on publications such as technical manuals, year end reports.
+There are trade and exhibition stands, you name it, we print it.

-These designs can very easily cross over to your digital assets too, we’ll rebrand and refresh your website design, revitalise your e-commerce site and then drive qualified traffic to it through digital marketing – that is, through organic SEO, Pay Per Click and social media too.
+These designs can very easily cross over to your digital assets too, we’ll re-brand and refresh your website design, revitalise your e-commerce site and then drive qualified traffic to it through digital marketing – that is, through organic SEO (That’s Search Engine Optimisation), Pay Per Click and social media too.

 We are a full spectrum design and digital agency and we know how virtually everything interacts.
-So that’s the bonus you get from a Digital Marketing Agency that also understands print too.
+So that’s the bonus you get from a Digital Marketing Agency that also understands print, web design and web development too.

 At Clever Marketing we eat, sleep and breathe digital marketing so for us, it’s in our blood, it’s a daily routine and a perpetual habit.
 And there are many more good habits we could divulge but we’re already out of time…